Announcing GameBench SDK for Unity and Game Performance Monitoring (GPM)

 With higher-spec phones, 5G is widely expected to improve gaming not only by enabling game streaming, but also by improving locally-run games through higher bandwidth that allows shorter launch times as well as reduced latency to make these games more responsive.
+This can very useful especially to people who loves waging on a casa de apuestas.
 Our own test data suggests that the 5G picture is rather more complicated than that — we’ll share some data when we’re ready! — but the principle that networks can be better or worse for gaming is absolutely true.

 A gaming-optimized phone can also show good network resiliency if it is able to switch intelligently to the best available network.
 Let’s say you’re playing on a public WiFi network that starts to lose packets.
 A phone with effective smart-switching will detect that gameplay is being affected and, if the user has turned on this function in the settings, will automatically switch to LTE or 5G or back to WiFi depending on which connection will deliver the lowest latency.
 GameBench Labs has helped OEMs to test the real-world impact of smart-switching technology, and we are also well-placed to help others, such as chipset vendors and carriers, to demonstrate the power of their own gaming-related technologies.